randa-mu/blocklock-solidity/README.md

 #### 5. Deploy the `BlocklockHandler` contract
 Please check the supported network section to ensure your desired network is supported before deployment.
 You also need to use the deployed **BlocklockSender (Proxy)** address to initialize your contract.

-When deploying, make sure your desired network is supported.
-Use the deployed `BlocklockSender (Proxy)` address when initializing your contract.

 Example in Foundry Script for Filecoin Calibration:
 ```solidity
 address blocklockSenderProxy = 0xfF66908E1d7d23ff62791505b2eC120128918F44;